tcloma/syllabee/README.md

 - Time-consuming to use effectively
 - Poorly integrated with real academic workflows

-**Syllaby solves this** by turning class materials into dynamic, interactive study companions — using AI to understand the content and help students retain and apply knowledge better.
+**Syllabee solves this** by turning class materials into dynamic, interactive study companions — using AI to understand the content and help students retain and apply knowledge better.

 ## 🌻 MVP Core Features